Stephen Humphrey Bogart: Early life

-Bogart was born on January 6, 1949, in Los Angeles, California, to actress Lauren Bacall and actor Humphrey Bogart at the Cedars of Lebanon Hospital.
+Stephen Humphrey Bogart was born on January 6, 1949, in Los Angeles, California, to actress Lauren Bacall and actor Humphrey Bogart at the Cedars of Lebanon Hospital.
 Raised in the affluent Holmby Hills neighborhood of Los Angeles, Bogart and his younger sister, Leslie, counted Judy Garland and Frank Sinatra among their neighbors and family friends.
-While his mother was a non-practicing jew, Stephen and Leslie were christened and raised in their fathers episcopalian faith and attended Sunday school.
+While his mother was a non-practicing Jew, Stephen and Leslie were christened and raised in their father's Episcopal faith and attended Sunday school.

 Following his father's death in 1957, the family relocated to his father's native New York City, where Bogart's mother had purchased an apartment at The Dakota.

 His half-brother is the actor Sam Robards, son of Bacall and her second husband, Jason Robards.

 Bogart enrolled at the Milton Academy, where he graduated in 1967.
 Afterward, he enrolled in the University of Pennsylvania and majored in English.
 He reported that he was unhappy with this, and changed to Boston University in 1969.

 Bogart met his first wife, Dale Gemelli, there.
 The couple married in 1969 and divorced in 1984.
 He has since married twice.